igeligel/personal-site/content/06-02-2018/index.md

 Black and yapf (Facebook) gave the same result in the end since the input was formatted with double quotes already.
 Also, both of the formatters split up the lines a bit.

 The next example is testing a function with a lot of parameters.
-In reality, you should never do this, and instead pass an object as a parameter if you have more than three parameters.
-However, this is a great example for testing the auto formatters.
+In reality, you should never do this, and instead, pass an object as a parameter if you have more than three parameters.
+However, this is a great example of testing the auto formatters.

 This time we get mostly different results.
 If you are trying to decide on an auto formatter, look at the next two examples.
 They will show you the real differences between the tools.